 If you’re suffering from a deficiency, hormone therapy can help you increase your testosterone, which can help reverse symptoms within four to six weeks.

-Wait!
-Don’t click out!
-We know what you’re thinking, and we agree: porn is awesome.
-We love it.
-But here’s the thing… If you get to a point where you’re watching too much porn, research indicates that it may start interfering with the pleasure receptors in your brain.
+Porn is safe and healthy (and very normal!) in moderation, but if you get to a point where you’re watching too much of it, research indicates that it may start interfering with the pleasure receptors in your brain.
 Yes, really.

 Often referred to as “porn-induced erectile dysfunction,” it occurs when your porn habits start to interfere with the parts of your brain associated with reward sensitivity.
 As you can probably guess, this can affect your sexual performance and reduce your brain’s response to sexual stimulation.